TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ### Download the VSCode Editor

 The easiest way to program the FiPy is to use the VSCode editor and install the Pymakr plugin for the VSCode editor.
 You can download the VSCode editor for Windows, Linux and MacOS here: https://code.visualstudio.com/download.
-Download and install the VSCode editor.
+Download and install the VSCode editor for your operating system.

 ![Download VSCode](./assets/00-download-vscode.png)